Special words exist in English for naming one or some members of a general class without giving further details

 On the other hand, it is possible to think of an example without at the same time thinking of accompanying example-showing language.
 Then there is more choice about the punctuation.
 You can either decide to put the example into a new sentence, and only afterwards choose an appropriate example-showing expression (from the second list above), or you can decide not to have a new sentence, choosing your expression from the first list as a result.
 The decision to start or not start a new sentence would here be determined not by a prior language choice, but for another reason, for example sentence length or personal preference.
 This approach must surely be the better one, and the one that the most successful writers will use.

 A common error with simple example-giving is to use a full stop when a comma is required, or vice versa.
 Both are possible, but they must be combined with the right expression.
-Now, to assist understanding and retention of the various points made above, here is a practice exercise.

 1. Give an example country in the same sentence: